Home » Is TV Good for Parrots? [Television Shows Birds Like Watching]

 There’s also the matter of depth perception.
 Due to the position of the eyes, parrots have a wider field of view.
 The trade-off is that parrots lack depth perception.

-Parrots are prey animals, so they must be able to see as possible.
-However, the world they see is flatter than ours.
+Parrots are prey animals, so they have to see well.
+However, their world appears flatter than ours.
 Despite this, parrots have no trouble seeing what’s on television.

 Parrots are much-loved because they act in human ways.
-For example, they talk, have amusing behaviors, some species have the intelligence of 5-year-old children, and like to watch TV with you.
+They talk, behave amusingly, show intelligence, and like to watch TV with us.

 One owner might gush about how excited their parrot gets while watching TV.
-Another owner may complain about not being able to turn on the TV because their parrot gets angry.
+Another owner may complain about being unable to turn on the TV because their parrot gets angry.

-Every parrot behaves differently when watching TV, so you must never assume that your pet bird will be excited about watching your favorite TV show together.
+Every parrot behaves differently when watching television.
+Never assume a pet bird will grow excited about watching your favorite TV show together.

-Adding TV to your parrot’s routine has the following benefits:
+Adding TV to a parrot’s routine has the following benefits:

 Alternative Company

-Loneliness stresses parrots out, causing them to display stereotypes, such as:
+Loneliness stresses parrots, causing them to act out and display stereotypies like:

 A TV show can stimulate a parrot and make it feel like it’s interacting due to the following:

-This is useful for owners with busy schedules.
-You can have the TV on in the background if you’ll be gone for a few hours, and your parrot would otherwise be left by itself.
+You can have the TV on in the background if you’ll be gone for a few hours.

 Learning To Talk

-TV is a good way to get a parrot to talk when teaching them words and phrases.
-Parrots don’t just repeat the first words they hear; they repeat sounds they enjoy.
+TV is an effective way for a parrot to learn words and phrases.
+Parrots don’t just repeat the first words they hear.
+They repeat sounds they enjoy, like household appliances.

-Are you having trouble teaching your parrot to expand its vocabulary?
+Are you having trouble teaching a parrot to expand its vocabulary?
 Maybe it doesn’t like how you pronounce the words or your tone.
-TV exposes parrots to words it wants to learn and repeat.
+TV exposes parrots to words they want to learn and repeat.

 Socialization

-Socializing a parrot from a young age is crucial.
-When a parrot lacks social skills, it becomes aggressive toward other birds and humans.
+Socializing a parrot from an early age is crucial to its mental well-being.
+When a parrot lacks social skills, it becomes hostile toward other birds and humans.

 It’s also more prone to jealous behavior.
-In some cases, a parrot will be anti-social due to past trauma, which makes it difficult to teach the parrot how to trust again.
+In some cases, a parrot will be antisocial due to past trauma, which makes it harder to teach it how to trust again.

-One of the easiest ways to socialize a parrot is by getting it accustomed to human voices, which can be done by introducing it to new people.
+One of the easiest ways to socialize a parrot is by getting it accustomed to human voices, which can be achieved by introducing it to new people.

-However, the presence of strangers in the home may stress the parrot.
+The presence of strangers in the home may stress the parrot.
 Instead, you can use TV shows.
-The people won’t be physically present, but your parrot will learn new:
+The people won’t be physically present, but the parrot will learn new:

 This will all be in a safe, controlled environment.
-A parrot will learn that human voices are safe with sufficient exposure, making it easier to transition to more immersive social interaction.
+With sufficient exposure, a parrot will learn that human voices are safe, making the transition to more immersive social interaction easier.

-Certain body language will tell you if your parrot enjoys TV:
+Specific body language will tell you if a parrot enjoys TV:

 Eyes

-Parrots can control the size of their pupils, which is called pinning.
-They do this when they’re happy, interested in something, or excited.
+Parrots can control their pupil size by eye-pinning, which they do when happy, interested, or excited.

-However, they also pin their eyes when scared or to warn someone not to get closer to them.
-Eye pinning will accompany other negative signs if it’s a sign of aggression.
+They also pin their eyes when scared or to warn someone not to get closer to them.
+Eye pinning accompanies other negative signs if it signifies hostility.

 Vocalization

-Besides shrieking when unhappy and singing when pleased, parrots may purr.
-However, a parrot’s purr differs from a cat’s purr, as it only happens when they’re unhappy.
+Besides shrieking when unhappy and singing when happy, parrots may purr.
+A parrot’s purr differs from a cat’s, as it only happens when they’re feeling sad.

-If your parrot purrs when you turn on the TV, consider turning the volume down or the TV off.
+If a parrot purrs when you turn on the television, consider turning the volume down or the TV off.

 Bowed Head

-When a parrot bows low to the ground with flared feathers, it’s getting ready to attack.
+When a parrot bows low to the ground with flared feathers, it’s preparing to lunge or attack.

-It may have seen something on the screen that it didn’t like, and that visual caused your parrot to act aggressively, so it’s advisable to de-escalate the situation.
+It may have seen something on the screen that it didn’t like.
+That visual caused the parrot to act aggressively, so it’s advisable to de-escalate the situation.

 Wings